Skip navigation

 How should this medicine be used?

-Topiramate comes as a tablet, a sprinkle capsule (capsule that contains small beads of medication that can be sprinkled on food), an extended-release (long-acting) capsule and solution (liquid) to take by mouth.
-The tablets, sprinkle capsules, and solution are usually taken with or without food once or twice a day.
-The extended-release capsules are usually taken with or without food once a day.
+Topiramate comes as a tablet, a sprinkle capsule (capsule that contains small beads of medication that can be swallowed whole or sprinkled on food), an extended-release (long-acting) capsule, an extended-release sprinkle capsule, and solution (liquid) to take by mouth.
+Take the tablets, sprinkle capsules, and solution with or without food once or twice a day.
+Take the extended-release capsules and extended-release sprinkle capsules with or without food once a day.
 Take topiramate at around the same time(s) every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take topiramate exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Use a marked (calibrated) measuring device to measure the topiramate solution dose to make sure the correct dose is being given.
 Do not use a household teaspoon or tablespoon.
-Ask your pharmacist for an measuring device if one is not included with your medication.
+Ask your pharmacist for a measuring device if one is not included with your medication.

 Your doctor will probably start you on a low dose of topiramate and gradually increase your dose, not more than once every week.